chippinmoney/docs/Groups/index.md

-# Chippin - Users Overview
+# ChippIn Docs | Groups - Overview

 The groups do not have any **admin** users.
 There is no heirarchy between group members to maintain trust.
 Any user can create a group and invite any user to join the group they are already a part of.